Suppen/Fog-of-War-Chips/README.md

 Clicking the setup button scans the entire scene for FoW zones, and paints a button over them.
 Clicking this button links the chip to the zone.

 Once a zone has been linked to the chip, a timer starts.
-Every 3 seconds, the chip gets the FoW zone's data as JSON, and writes it to the chip's GM notes.
+Every 60 seconds, the chip gets the FoW zone's data as JSON, and writes it to the chip's GM notes.
+The zone's state can also be manually saved by pressing the "Save" button on the chip.

 If the FoW zone is deleted, the chip will notice, and tell the user.
 This will also stop the save timer.
 There is currently no easy way to reset the chip, but it could just be deleted to get rid of it, or it could be copied to recreate the zone.